dustinpfister/blog_posts/_posts/canvas-example-particles-search-destroy-and-spawn.md

 ### 2.4 - Purge dead Particles, and spawn new ones

-I will also ant methods for purging out dead Particles that have a hit point value of zero, and spawn in new ones.
+I will also want methods for purging out dead Particles that have a hit point value of zero, and also while I am at it have a method that will spawn in new ones.
+When it comes to the purge method I make use of a trick that involves looping backward over the pool, and then using the splice method to mutate the array in place.
+There are of course a wide range of other ways that I could go about making this kind of method such as using the Array filter method for example, however I had to just go with one or the other and move on.

 ```js
     // purge dead particles